The Ecohydrology & Biogeochemistry group in the EGU Imaggeo blog

 New research project: Investigation of historical land use in the Biodiversity Exploratories

 In the current phase of the DFG priority programme 1374 'Exploratories for large-scale and long-term functional biodiversity research' (2017-2020), Dr. Jan Thiele (Research Group Applied Landscape Ecology and Ecological Planning) got a grant for a project on effects of historical land use on species communities in grasslands (HiLUCC) that will be carried out in cooperation with Prof. Dr. Wolfgang Weisser, TU Munich.
 In this project, previous land use - dating back to ca. 1850 - around study plots (1-km radius) will be digitalised from historical maps.
-For this objective, we are looking for two student helpers with each 8 working hours per week (if you are interested, please mail to Jan Thiele).
 We will study if the land-use history of grassland plots as well as the historical landscape structure continue to have an effect on today's species communities.
 For example, fragments of previously large grassland areas may have an extinction debt.
 On new grassland parcels, species richness might depend on the presence of larger grassland areas and, thus, large species pools in the past.
 There will be possibilities to conduct MSc. theses in the frame of this projcet, e.g. on landscape change in the study areas Schorfheide-Chorin and Schwäbische Alb.

 The HiLUCC project is situated in the research topic "Detection of landscape changes" of the Research Group Applied Landscape Ecology and Ecological Planning.